 When you sell products, offer services, collect donations, or simply want to monetize your WordPress blog, you need a reliable payment gateway that offers flexible functionality.

-Stripe Checkout Pages: overview
+Hosted Stripe Checkout

 What exactly are Stripe Checkout Pages?